 Apart from common factors like a live trading room, real-time streaming trade ideas, simultaneous charts, and a channel bar.
 Further, the Premium version offers additional features like virtual trading AI analyst Holly, chart-based AI trade assistance, entry and exit signals, and risk assessment.

 Trade Ideas is arguably the best stock screener out there for day traders.
 It also might rank high when you look for the best stock screener software or the best stock screener app for traders.
+Make sure to look into the best day trading platform when it comes to executing your trades.

 9. Stock Rover